-The effects of methadone on the body vary in severity.
+When used in moderation and as directed by qualified medical personnel, Methadone use is vital in the treatment of chronic pain and addiction to opioids.
+However, the drug poses some risks to the body, and when someone takes more than the recommended amount, they can suffer from a Methadone overdose.
+Methadone side effects on the body vary in severity.
 Some of these can be mild and can be attended to by a doctor in due time.
-However, other side effects are very severe and need emergency medical attention.
-So, can methadone kill?
-It definitely can if you don’t seek the required professional medical intervention.
+However, other opioid side effects are very severe and need emergency medical attention.

-To prevent experiencing the methadone side effects, there are some precautions that a patient needs to adhere to.
-Read on to find out more about the methadone effects and how they can be avoided or treated.
+Read on to find out more about the Methadone effects and how they can be avoided or treated.

-Even though the drug has some positive and beneficial uses, there are some methadone adverse effects when it is used.
-Some of the dangers of methadone can appear as soon as a person starts taking the medication, and they can last a short time.
+Although Methadone (brand name Dolophine) is used to treat opiate addiction, it is an opioid itself.
+As a result, Methadone side effects are similar to those of opioid drugs.
+Even though the drug has some positive and beneficial uses, it can cause some adverse health effects when people use it.
+Some of the dangers of taking Dolophine can appear as soon as a person starts taking the medication, and they can last a short time.

 - Stomach upsets